Cascade-Media/Debian-11-Guides/Debian-11-Web-Server-Guide.md

 -	Click Advanced (again)
 -	Select SSH > Authentication
--	Select Tools > Install Public Key into Server o	Select and open your recently generated public key stored “C:\Users\Username\.ssh” o	You may need to login with your Linux server account o	If Successful should prompt the key was installed on the server
+-	Select Tools > Install Public Key into Server
+ * Select and open your recently generated public key stored “C:\Users\Username\.ssh”
+ * You may need to login with your Linux server account
+ * If Successful should prompt the key was installed on the server